bvanelli/python-for-data-analysis/assignments/lesson03.md

 ## **Bonus Assignment:** Prime numbers

 A prime number is a natural number greater than 1 that has no positive divisors other than 1 and itself.
-The assignment is creating a list of prime number up to 100, use the concepts of loops, conditionals, and operations learned in the class.
+The assignment is creating a list of prime number up to 100.
+Use the concepts of loops, conditionals, and operations learned in the class.